MassouAnas/GitOps/README.md

 - navigate to the backend directory in this repo.
 - There is a deployment, configmap and service example in the directory.
-- revise them and remember the folder, we are going to use it in the next steps.
+- revise them and remember the folder `synced/backend`, we are going to use it in the next steps.

 ### Flux Image Automation

-We need to add few flux components to our cluster to enable image automation.
+> Make sure to use the SAMPLES provided in `Samples` folder to create the resources We need to add few flux components to our cluster to enable image automation.

 after that fluxCD will be able to: